Quadratic Hamiltonians in Fermionic Fock Spaces: Diagonalizing Flow on Quadratic Hamiltonians

 Note that Theorem \ref{thm 1} does not make explicit neither the $\mathrm{N}$ --diagonal form of fermionic quadratic Hamiltonians nor the Bogoliubov transformation.
 In addition, observe that (\ref{condition plus}) looks similar to Condition (\ref{berezin}) of Theorem \ref{thm 1}, but the assumptions $\Upsilon _{0}\geq \alpha \mathbf{1}$ with $\alpha \in \mathbb{R} ^{+}$ and $[\Upsilon _{0},D_{0}]\in \mathcal{L}^{2}(\mathfrak{h})$ in Theorem \ref{thm 1} are clearly strong restrictions as compared to the hypotheses of Theorem \ref{thm3}.
 See for instance Remark \ref{lemma asymptotics1 copy(5)}.
 In fact, the asssumptions of Berezin's theorem (Theorem \ref{thm 1}) are so strong that they may not even be satisfied by the elementary quadratic Hamiltonians of the BCS theory, as discussed in Section \ref{exemplesuperconductivity}.
 Indeed, for these Hamiltonians, the condition $\Upsilon _{0}\geq \alpha \mathbf{1}$ may not necessarily hold for a \emph{strictly positive} $\alpha \in \mathbb{R}^{+}$.
 Meanwhile, the assumptions of Theorem \ref{thm3} are much more natural and general than those of Theorem \ref{thm 1} and they include important cases with negative spectra for $\Upsilon _{0}$.

-To conclude, note that the conditions of Theorems \ref{thm3} are only sufficient.
-As already discussed in \cite{EllipticFlow} we expect the limiting case to be when
+To conclude, note that the conditions of Theorem \ref{thm3} are not necessary (in principle).
+As already discussed in \cite{EllipticFlow} we expect the limiting case to be when\footnote{$X>0$ means $X\geq 0$, with $0$ not being in the spectrum of $X$.}

 with $D_{0}\left( \Upsilon _{0}^{\top }\right) ^{-1}D_{0}^{\ast }$ being a well-defined operator acting on $\mathfrak{h}$.
-Up to singular cases (see \cite[Remark 3.26]{EllipticFlow}), these assumptions may be \emph{necessary} for the convergence of the flow because the existence of $\Upsilon _{\infty } $ seems to generally imply its positivity, except in singular cases.
-See the spectral properties of the operator family (\ref{D0}).
-They correspond to take $\varepsilon ,\mu \rightarrow 0$ in the conditions of Theorem \ref {thm3} with a possible limit operator $\Upsilon _{\infty }\doteq \Upsilon _{0}+\Delta _{\infty }>0$ having a priori no spectral gap.
-The conditions expressed by (\ref{ghfhhg}) look similar to the situation $\Omega _{0}>0$, without spectral gap, studied in the hyperbolic case \cite{bach-bru-memo}.
-By analogy with the hyperbolic case, one may assume that $\left( \Upsilon _{0}\right) ^{-1/2}D_{0}$ is a Hilbert-Schmidt operator to ensure the existence of $\Delta _{\infty }$ as a trace-class operator.
-The arguments to handle the non-spectral gap case in \cite{bach-bru-memo} were technically involved and long (with domain issues) and the analogous study in the fermionic case under Condition (\ref{ghfhhg}) has probably the same mathematical complexity.
+Up to singular cases, these assumptions may be necessary for the convergence of the flow because the existence of $\Upsilon _{\infty }$ seems to generally imply its positivity (up to singular cases).
+See the spectral properties of the operator family studied in \cite[Theorem 3]{EllipticFlow}.
+They correspond to take $ \varepsilon ,\mu \rightarrow 0$ in the conditions of Theorem \ref{thm3} with a possible limit operator $\Upsilon _{\infty }\doteq \Upsilon _{0}+\Delta _{\infty }\geq 0$ having a priori no spectral gap with $0$.
+The conditions expressed by (\ref{ghfhhg}) look similar to the situation $\Omega _{0}\geq 0$ , without spectral gap (with $0$), studied in the hyperbolic case \cite {bach-bru-memo}.
+By analogy with the hyperbolic case, one may assume that $ \left( \Upsilon _{0}\right) ^{-1/2}D_{0}$ is a Hilbert-Schmidt operator to ensure the existence of $\Delta _{\infty }$ as a trace-class operator.
+The arguments to handle the non-spectral gap case (with $0$) in \cite {bach-bru-memo} were technically involved and long (with domain issues).
+We do not expect any fundamental obstruction for the analogous study in the fermionic case under Condition (\ref{ghfhhg}), but we refrain from doing so, limiting in particular the length of this document.